yangxi628/CSU33012-GitHub-Visualiser/README.md

 ## Getting Started

+> Integrate the GitHub API to retrieve and display data regarding the logged in developer: **[COMMIT](TODO)**

+> Integrate the GitHub API to build visualisation of data available tht elucidates some aspect of the softare engineering process, such as a social graph of developers and projects, or a visualisation of indiviudal of team performance: **[COMMIT](TODO)**

 ## Prerequisites

 The project requires **Docker** to be installed.
 Please see below the instructions for downloading Docker on your device: